Top 10 FAQ's

-A. When you are ready to apply to colleges, you can request a transcript from CCBC by filling out the form at ccbc.edu/transcripts.
-The Community College of Beaver County is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools and our courses are widely accepted at other colleges and universities.
+A. The Community College of Beaver County is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools and our courses are widely accepted at other colleges and universities.
 Ultimately, transfer credit decisions will be dependent on your choice of major as well as the receiving school’s transfer policies.
 You can find additional transfer credit information at http://www.pacollegetransfer.com/.

 10) Q. What courses can I take?

-A. You can view the complete listing of CCBC College in High School courses at ccbc.edu/CourseDescriptionschs.
-Remember, though, that not all courses may be offered at your high school.
-Be sure to talk with your guidance counselor to find out what is being offered currently at your school.
+A. College in High School students need to talk with their guidance counselor to find out what is being offered currently at their high school.
 Some courses do require prerequisites.
-For Dual Enrollment course offerings, check out the Course Search at My CCBC.
+Dual Enrollment students, check out the course offerings at Course Search.